Nancy Walker: Directing career

-Walker died in 1992, aged 69, of lung cancer, in Studio City, California.

 Personal life

+Walker was 4'11", the same height as her father, Dewey Barto of Barto and Mann.
 Walker was married twice.
-Her first husband was Joseph Garland Moore Jr., known as Gar Moore, whom she wed on August 1, 1948.
+Her first husband was Gar Moore, whom she wed on August 1, 1948.
 They divorced within 10 months.
-She remarried, to musical theater teacher David Craig on January 29, 1951.
-Craig died in 1998 at the age of 75 from lung cancer.
-The couple had a daughter, Miranda Craig, an advertising copywriter, who died at age 47 from undisclosed causes.
+She remarried, to musical theater teacher David Craig on January 29, 1951, and their daughter, Miranda Craig, was born in 1953.
+David Craig died in 1998 at the age of 75 from lung cancer.

 Walker was also a close friend of actor Montgomery Clift.
 Biographer Patricia Bosworth stated the two first met in 1948, but did not become good friends until 10 years later, after Clift's disfiguring car accident.
 Bosworth adds that Walker would sustain him as his dearest friend for the rest of his life; their relationship was one of mutual support – whereas most of Clift's friends assumed he needed to be looked after, or else left alone, Walker stated, "he needed to be needed", adding "I liked his face better after the accident; his strength shone through."
 Clift nicknamed friends for whom he felt particular affection, and he called Walker "Nanny".

 Walker was a Democrat who supported Adlai Stevenson's campaign during the 1952 presidential election.